highlight/highlight/docs-content/general/6_product-features/2_error-monitoring/enhancing-errors-with-github.md

 <b>Note:</b> There is also a service version that is provided in the example above.
 It is not necessary to enable GitHub enhancements, but is recommended that this be the current GIT SHA of the deployed code to use the most accurate files.
 If not provided, Highlight will fallback to your current default branch (e.g. main) GIT SHA.

+## Add the GitHub Integration to Highlight
+Enable GitHub on Highlight by going to the [integrations](https://app.highlight.io/integrations) and click the "Connect" button in the GitHub section.

+More information on the GitHub Integration can be found at [GitHub Integration](../../7_integrations/github-integration.md).

 ## Link your service to a GitHub repo
 Once a service is created, it should be visible in your project settings, under the "Services" table.
-The last step to enable stacktrace enhancements is to link your service to a GitHub repo, the one that should be used to enhance your errors.
-In addition to linking the repo, there are two fields to set configure any file path mappings from your deployment process that would be needed to correctly find a file on GitHub.
+The last step to enable stacktrace enhancements is to link your service to its respective GitHub repo, the one that should be used to enhance your errors.
+In addition to linking the repo, there are two fields to configure file path mappings from your deployment process to the correct file in GitHub.

-1. <b>Build path prefix</b> - This path prefix was added in your deployment process, and is the path in your server that contains your files.
-This path is not found in GitHub, and should be removed when fetching the file.
+1. <b>Build path prefix</b> - This path prefix represents a path added in your deployment process, and is also the path in your server that contains your files.
+After removing this path (and possibly adding something else), you should be able to point this string to a GitHub file.
-2. <b>GitHub path prefix</b> - This path prefix was removed in your deployment process, and should be prepended to your files in order to correctly find the file on GitHub.
+2. <b>GitHub path prefix</b> - This path prefix is a string that can be appended to the front of the stacktracepath, and will be prepended to your files in order to correctly find the file in GitHub.

 An example:
 <ol>
     <li>1.
-An error received has a stacktrace that points to the file `/build/main.go`.</li>
+An error received has a stacktrace path `/build/main.go`.</li>
     <li>2.
-The GitHub repo was selected to be the Highlight repo.</li>
+The GitHub repo was selected to be the [Highlight repo](https://github.com/highlight/highlight).</li>
     <li>3.
-Highlight's deployment process, move's all files out of the `/backend` directory and into a `/build` directory.</li>
+Since Highlight's deployment process moves all files out of the `/backend` directory and into the `/build` directory, we would set "Build prefix path"
-    <li>4.
-We would set "Build prefix path" to `/backend` and GitHub prefix path to `/backend`.</li>
+    to `/backend` and GitHub prefix path to `/backend`.</li>
 </ol>
 This will result in the following mapping:
 `/build/main.go` -> [https://github.com/highlight/highlight/blob/HEAD/backend/main.go](https://github.com/highlight/highlight/blob/HEAD/backend/main.go).